 Our baby units offer a safe, caring environment and are filled with bright, soft toys and sensory equipment to encourage development.
-Babies’ senses will be stimulated by our black, white and red areas and by participating in water play, music and singing and a variety of tactile/messy play.
+Babies’ senses are stimulated by our black, white and red areas and by participating in water play, music and singing and a variety of tactile/messy play.

 We aim to follow the home routines of each baby in our care, which include feeding habits, sleep patterns and any other specific needs.

-Our nurseries work on building strong links with local schools to enable your child to make an easier transition into the school environment.
-School teachers will come into the nursery to spend time with your child before they make that all important transition to big school.
+Our nurseries work on building strong links with local schools to enable your child to make an easier transition in to the school environment.
+School teachers will come in to the nursery to spend time with your child before they make that all important transition to big school.